 Carrie L. Owens is a retired teacher, teacher consultant, and professor.
 Carrie has a B.S. in Elementary Education and Secondary Social Studies and English.
 She has a Masters Degree in Curriculum and Instructional Materials, an ABD in Leadership and Helping Relations, and a K-12 certification in Special Education.

-Carrie has been a teacher/professor for 55 years, teaching pre-school to graduate level at universities, all categories in Special Education, self contained classrooms for emotionally impaired, and she has taught adults, and teachers of adults as well as senior citizens.
+Carrie has been a teacher/professor for 55 years, ranging from teaching pre-school to graduate level at universities, all categories in Special Education, self contained classrooms for emotionally impaired.
+She also has taught adults and teachers of adults as well as senior citizens.
 In addition, she has taught in residential treatment facilities, halfway houses (between delinquency and prison), and in maximum-security prisons.

 Scott J. Norris received his J.D. from Thomas M. Cooley Law School in 1993.
 He received his MLIS from Wayne State University in 2001.

 Scott has worked at the Michigan Braille and Talking Book Library since 1997.
 As the Adaptive Technology librarian, he consults with libraries of all types from around the state on adaptive technology issues.
 He also trains library staff and patrons in the use of various types of adaptive technology.
 Scott also consults with E-Michigan concerning the accessibility of Michigan state government web sites and applications.
 Scott has presented at various conferences such as the Michigan Library Association annual conference, the Rural Libraries Conference, Advanced Workshop, NLS (National Library Service for the Blind and Physically Handicapped) Conference, among others.